Nezarbr/Nezarbr.github.io/content/blog/my-first-blog/index.md

 ## Approach

-In our study, we implemented a parallelized simulation to model the heat transfer within a CPU heatsink, focusing on the AMD EPYC "Rome" processor.
+In our study, we implemented a parallelized simulation to model the heat transfer within a CPU heatsink.
 The simulation's core principle is to divide the heatsink into a 3D grid of cuboidal cells, each representing a discrete volume of the heatsink.
 This spatial discretization allows us to track temperature changes in each cell based on heat conduction between neighboring cells over time.

 The key challenge is the computational cost of such simulations, especially when using finer grids for higher accuracy.
 To overcome this, we employed **parallelization** by dividing the heatsink grid into smaller subdomains, each assigned to a different processor.
 These processors then handle the computation for their respective subdomains simultaneously, significantly speeding up the simulation.